Shelley Moore Capito: Abortion

 Capito had described herself as "pro-choice," or pro-abortion rights, but has a mixed record on abortion.
 She had previously been among the few Republican senators who publicly supported Roe v.
-Wade, the Supreme Court decision ruling abortion bans unconstitutional.
+Wade, the U.S. Supreme Court decision ruling abortion bans unconstitutional.
 But in 2020, she declared her support for March for Life, an anti-abortion movement, and in 2022, she reversed her position on Roe, saying she believes states should be free to ban abortion.
 She supports legal abortion in cases when the pregnant patient's health is at risk and said abortions should be rare.
 She has mixed ratings from anti-abortion organizations opposing abortion and abortion rights organizations advocating legal abortion.
 In 2002, her third-largest contributor was The WISH List, an abortion rights PAC.
 In 2000, she received support from Republicans for Choice.
 She has been endorsed by West Virginians for Life, an anti-abortion PAC, the WISH List, and by Republican Majority for Choice, an abortion rights PAC.

 Capito voted against federal funding for abortion and for the Partial-Birth Abortion Ban Act, but against banning family-planning funding in US aid.
 She previously opposed the Hyde Amendment, but now supports it.
 She supported federal funding for family planning in the House but voted to require parental consent for minors seeking an abortion.
 She opposed banning funds for mifepristone, the "abortion pill".
 She voted for spending bills funding Planned Parenthood and against a bill to defund it, but has also voted to defund Planned Parenthood.
 She is against bans on abortion after six weeks of pregnancy, but supports banning abortion after 20 weeks.
 She voted with her party in 2018 to ban federal funding for facilities that promote abortion.
 Capito supports other anti-abortion legislation supported by her party.
 In 2021, she signed a letter put forward by the Senate's anti-abortion caucus opposing the repeal of the Hyde Amendment and opposing legislation to liberalize current federal abortion laws.